 In this article, you’ll learn precisely how to become a great trainer.
-One that gets your clients fantastic results in spreads the reputation of how great you are!
+One that gets your clients fantastic results and spreads the reputation of your greatness!

 This article is about how to be a competent personal trainer that gets your clients the best results in the shortest amount of time.
 The article on becoming a successful personal trainer (check out my article on how to become a trainer) is mostly about becoming financially successful within the industry.

-In although making money is essential, we will not be able to make enough money if you do not get your clients the results that they desire.
-You need to be someone that is trusted within the industry to gain additional clients as well as charge a price that you would like.
+Although making money is essential, we cannot make enough money if we do not get your clients the desired results.
+You need to be someone trusted within the industry to gain additional clients and charge a price that you would like.

-You need to have great traits such as being knowledgeable and a great motivator to lift your clients to the highest point possible.
-In my article, I will be talking about four valuable points so that you can be a fantastic trainer!
-Let’s go over my article on how to be an excellent personal trainer!
+You must have great traits such as knowledge and motivation to lift your clients to the highest point possible.
+In my article, I will discuss four valuable points so that you can be a fantastic trainer!
+Let’s review my article on being an excellent personal trainer!

 First thing: you need to fix muscular imbalances!